JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 ## Injecting Dependencies {#shiny-output-inject}

-We could consider making the animation of the value rendered with `boxxy` optional, some users may not want to use it.
-You might already imagine how a new argument and a few if statements could very easily do the job, but how would one handle the dependency?
-Surely if users do not want to make use of the animation the CountUp.js dependency should also be excluded so as to keep the output as light as possible.
+We could consider making the animation of the value rendered with `boxxy` optional; some users may not want to use it.
+You might already imagine how a new argument and a few if statements could very quickly do the job, but how would one handle the dependency?
+Indeed if users do not want to make use of the animation, the CountUp.js dependency should also be excluded so as to keep the output as light as possible.

-The dependency is currently attached in the `boxxyOutput` function which does not take any argument, it could but it would make for rather messy and confusing interface as whatever additional argument that indicates whether the numbers should be animated would have be specified twice, once in the `boxxyOutput` function so it does not import the dependency as well as in the `boxxy` function in order to serialise that parameter so the JavaScript binding does not run the animation function.
+The dependency is currently attached in the `boxxyOutput` function which does not take any argument, it could, but it would make for the rather messy and confusing interface as whatever additional argument that indicates whether the numbers should be animated would have to be specified twice, once in the `boxxyOutput` function, so it does not import the dependency as well as in the `boxxy` function in order to serialise that parameter, so the JavaScript binding does not run the animation function.

 ```r
 # pseudo code